 The Home Development Mutual Fund (HDMF), more commonly known as the Pag-IBIG Fund, has helped millions of Filipinos achieve their lifelong dream of owning a house.
 But do you know that the Pag-IBIG Fund also helps its members save money and enjoy exclusive rewards that are not available anywhere else?
-With the Pag-IBIG Loyalty Card, you can avail of exclusive discounts and perks at hundreds of business establishments nationwide.
+With the Pag-IBIG Loyalty Card or ID, you can avail of exclusive discounts and perks at hundreds of business establishments nationwide.

 One of the benefits of being a Pag-IBIG Fund member is the opportunity to apply for a personal housing loan that suits your income and capacity to pay.
 With generous payment terms of up to 30 years, ordinary Filipinos, especially minimum wage and low income earners, can finally realize their dream of owning a house or property without being heavily saddled by debt.
 Pag-IBIG members can also avail of multi-purpose and calamity loans at low interest rates and payment terms of up to 3 years.